Biden set to speak on evacuations as situation in Afghanistan grows desperate - KRDO

 The President’s speech will focus on the evacuation of American citizens and their families, Special Immigrant Visa applicants and their families and vulnerable Afghans, the White House says.
 It is unclear whether the President will take questions.

-According to his public schedule, Biden was set to travel to Wilmington, Delaware, after the speech but the White House announced Friday morning that he would no longer be traveling and is set to remain in Washington.
+Biden will once again leave the White House for a weekend at his home in Wilmington, Delaware, after his speech.
 The President spent last weekend and several days earlier this week at the presidential retreat at Camp David in Maryland, returning briefly to Washington on Monday for a speech on Afghanistan before spending another day at Camp David.

 Afghans in Kabul are battling massive crowds and violence to make it to the airport gates, and have to wait hours to enter once they’ve arrived.